 Who is a Rhinoplasty Candidate?

-The best candidates are people who are looking for improvement in the way they look.
+The best candidates are people who seek to improve the appearance or functionality.
 Age may also be a consideration.
-Many plastic surgeons prefer not to operate on teenagers until after they’ve completed their growth spurt.
+Many plastic surgeons prefer not to operate on teenagers until after they’ve gone through puberty.

 How do I prepare for my Rhinoplasty?

-The surgeon will evaluate the Structure of your nose and face and discuss the possibilities with you.
-He or she will also explain the factors that can influence the procedure and the results, including the structure of your nasal bones and cartilage, the shape of your face, the thickness of your skin, your age and expectations.
+Dr. Paydar will evaluate the structure of your nose and face and discuss the possibilities with you.
+He will also explain the factors that can influence the procedure and the results, including the structure of your nasal bones and cartilage, the shape of your face, the thickness of your skin, your age and expectations.

-Be sure to tell your surgeon if you’ve had previous nose surgery or an injury to your nose, even if it was quite some time ago.
-You should also inform him or her about any allergies or breathing difficulties you may have.
+Be sure to tell Dr. Paydar if you’ve had previous nose surgery or an injury to your nose, even if it was quite some time ago.
+You should also inform him about any allergies or breathing difficulties you may have.

 What is the Rhinoplasty Recovery Process?